School Direct: Secondary Entry Requirements

 - an appreciation of education-related issues

 - knowledge in numeracy and literacy for tests at interview

 - Applicants with overseas qualifications are welcome provided your qualifications are equivalent.
 You would need to check this with UK ENIC.
 Your UK ENIC should show that your degree is equivalent to an honours degree and to what classification e.g. 2:2.
 If English is not your first language, a IELTs qualification should be to 7.0 or equivalent.
 Unfortunately, we do not offer Visa sponsorship.

 *Apart from Science, if your degree is not in your chosen subject, your A level in that subject must be at least a grade C (Maths must be a grade B).
 You will also be offered a Subject Knowledge Enhancement (SKE) depending on the degree course you have take.
 Further guidance can be offered by contacting firstname.lastname@example.org

 If you’re concerned about how well you know the subject you want to teach, do not worry – you may be able to do a ‘subject knowledge enhancement’ (SKE) course.

 We offer salaried places in maths, physics and chemistry.
 The applicant must have 3 years’ work experience within their subject area.
 This could be as a teaching assistant within a school or similar to a job role linked to their specialism e.g. a pharmacist applying for salaried chemistry.
 The applicant must be a strong practitioner and will be employed by a school for their training year.
+Unfortunately, we do not offer Visa sponsorship.
 For more information, please get in touch on our contact us page.